Inceptive Transformers: Enhancing Contextual Representations through Multi-Scale Feature Learning Across Domains and Languages: Introduction

-To address these limitations of traditional transformer models, we propose Inceptive Transformers, which aim to enhance both general-purpose and domain-specific transformer models by using convolutional filters.
-These filters are designed to recognize key phrases or word combinations that are indicative of specific classifications.
-Our model uses an initial transformer layer to capture the global context and long-range dependencies within the input sequence.
-Following this, we introduce a multi-scale convolutional module to extract local dependencies and patterns, complementing the global representations learned earlier.
+To address these limitations, we propose \textit{Inceptive Transformers} -- a lightweight and modular architecture that augments a transformer baseline by stacking an inception-style 1-D convolution module on top.
+Instead of using \textbf{\texttt{[CLS]}}-based pooling, we feed the final hidden states from the baseline transformer (e.g. RoBERTa or BioBERT) to a multi-scale feature extraction module inspired by inception networks.
+This module employs parallel 1-D convolutional filters with varying kernel sizes that are designed to recognize local features, such as key phrases or word combinations that are indicative of specific classifications.
+The goal of the inception module is to incorporate local features without sacrificing global context, which is achieved by using a residual connection to concatenate the original transformer's hidden states with the multi-scale features.
 These enriched features are then processed by a self-attention mechanism, which dynamically assigns weights to tokens based on their task-specific contribution, thus allowing the model to effectively prioritize relevant tokens.

-Our experiments show that Inceptive Transformers consistently outperform baseline transformer models across both general-purpose (e.g., RoBERTa) and domain-specific (e.g., BERTweet, BioBERT) architectures in a diverse set of tasks, including emotion recognition, irony detection, disease identification from documents, and anti-vaccine concern classification.
-Evaluated on four distinct datasets covering both English and Bangla -- a low resource but morphologically rich language -- our models achieved moderate \textbf{(1\%)} to significant \textbf{(14\%)} improvements in key metrics such as accuracy and F1-score.

-The major contributions of our work are as follows. \begin{itemize}[leftmargin=*] \item We introduce the \textit{Inceptive Transformer} architecture, designed to capture both global context and local features effectively while identifying and prioritizing the most important tokens across the entire input sequence— thus alleviating the limitations of standard transformer models. \item We propose a generalizable framework that can enhance both general-purpose models like RoBERTa and domain-specific pre-trained models.
-Through comprehensive evaluation, we show that our inceptive models perform strongly across diverse datasets while maintaining efficiency. \item We demonstrate the effectiveness of our models through extensive experiments and comparisons, ablation studies, statistical significance testing, and interpretations of the findings. \end{itemize}